joindin/joindin-api/event_comments.md

 ~~~~

 The ``Location`` header will point to the newly-created comment, and the status code of 201 indicates that all went well.
 If anything does go wrong, you will get a 4xx status code response with a message indicating what the problem is.

+Duplicate comments produce a 400 with "Duplicate comment" in the body.
+Spam comments return a 400 with the message "comment failed spam check".